adedaniel/strapi-blog-postgres-app/README.md

 View frontend blog app that connects to this backend - [here](https://github.com/adedaniel/strapi-blog-frontend)

+_PS: The production API/DB has been taken down to avoid Fly.io charges for now so you might need to setup your own Postgres DB and server on Fly.io.
+This article can help - https://forum.strapi.io/t/fly-io-deployment/22438_

 ### Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.